 Thursday, May 9 | Cinematic Disruption

-A curated selection of influential experimental films, ranging from early pioneers to modern-day disruptors, leads into a partial retrospective of short works by Vanessa Renwick.
+A curated selection of influential experimental films, ranging from early pioneers to modern-day disruptors, led into a partial retrospective of short works by Vanessa Renwick.
 Renwick is a contemporary experimental filmmaker from Portland who has been disrupting what “filmmaking” means from Portland for over two decades.
-Leave your expectations behind, step inside and experience what disruptive cinema looks like outside mainstream boundaries of the multiplex.

-Thursday night's program ends with a conversation between Renwick and SEEN/UNSEEN curator Kim Voynar.
+Thursday night's program ended with a conversation between Renwick and SEEN/UNSEEN curator Kim Voynar.

 All run times listed in minutes.